-The Z-LoyTM used for the 2008 remediation program was modified to provide additional pH neutralization; 2500 kg of Z-LoyTM, 143,100 kg of NewmanZoneTM, and 4500 kg NeutralZoneTM (RNAS), a calcium carbonate buffer, were used in 2011.
-Twentytwo kg of phosphorous and nitrogen and 2 g of vitamin B12 were added to the groundwater.
+The Z-LoyTM used for the 2008 remediation program was modified to provide additional pH neutralization; 2500 kg of Z-LoyTM and 143,100 kg of NewmanZoneTM were injected.
+In addition to the small amount of sodium bicarbonate present in the NewmanZoneTM, 4500 kg NeutralZoneTM (RNAS), a calcium carbonate buffer, were used in 2011.
+Twenty-two kg of phosphorous and nitrogen in a water soluble commercial lawn fertilizer and 2 g of vitamin B12 were added to the groundwater.
 Finally, a commercial anaerobic culture was added after other materials were injected (Bioremediation Consulting Inc., Watertown, MA).
-The product contains acid-tolerant microbes that have an effective pH range as low as pH 5.7 [3].
+The product contains acid-tolerant microbes that extend the effective pH range of the degrading microbes to as low as pH 5.7 [3].